 Nevertheless, this version is freshly made and you can be sure to have a fully vegan, healthy, red curry paste, without preservatives, weird chemicals, colourant and sea food.

 This paste does have a reddish orangy tint to it, and when its diluted in fx a lot of coconut milk, it actually dont show that much colour, but it has so much more flavour than the storebought version.
 Makes me wonder what kind of chemicals are colouring the store bought version.. quite eye openening.. sticking to making this version from now on !

 This batch makes a portion of 150 ml, which is exactly the amount used in the Vegan Red Thai Coconut Curry dish.

-Don't worry, you can also try and make my Vegan Green Thai Curry Paste at the same time.
-You can also make bigger portion of both the pastes and freeze them in the sizes you want for next time.
+You can also try and make my Vegan Green Thai Curry Paste at the same time.
+You can also make bigger portion of both the pastes and freeze them in the portion sizes you want for next time.
 No more food waste and goodbye store bought chemical Thai paste.

 Makes 150 ml (5 oz)

 - 4 cloves of garlic